diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Submits the job by calling submitApplication() on the resource manager (step 4).

 ##### Job Initialization
-When the resource manager receives a call to its submitApplication() method, it hands off the request to the YARN scheduler.
+When the resource manager receives a call to its submitApplication() method, it hands off the request to the **YARN scheduler**.
 The scheduler allocates a container, and the resource manager then launches the application master’s process there, under the node manager’s management (steps 5a and 5b).

 The application master for MapReduce jobs is a Java application whose main class is **MRAppMaster**.
-It initializes the job by creating a number of bookkeeping objects to keep track of the job’s progress, as it will receive progress and completion reports from the tasks (step 6).
+It `initializes the job by creating a number of bookkeeping objects to keep track of the job’s progress`, as it will receive progress and completion reports from the tasks (step 6).
 Next, it retrieves the input splits computed in the client from the shared filesystem (step 7). `It then creates a map task object for each split`, as well as a number of reduce task objects determined by the `mapreduce.job.reduces` property (set by the setNumReduceTasks() method on Job).
 Tasks are given IDs at this point.

-The application master must decide how to run the tasks that make up the MapReduce job.
+`The application master must decide how to run the tasks that make up the MapReduce job`.
 If the job is small, the application master may choose to run the tasks in the same JVM as itself.
-This happens when it judges that the overhead of allocating and running tasks in new containers outweighs the gain to be had in running them in parallel, compared to running them sequentially on one node.
-Such a job is said to be uberized, or run as an **uber task**.
+This happens when it judges that the overhead of allocating and running tasks in new containers outweighs the gain to be had in running them in parallel, compared to running them sequentially on one node. `Such a job is said to be uberized`, or run as an **uber task**.

 What qualifies as a small job?
 By default, a small job is one that has less than 10 mappers, only one reducer, and an input size that is less than the size of one HDFS block.
 * mapreduce.job.ubertask.maxmaps